darius410/Chaosandvideogames/src/content/blogs/blog-5.md

 ---
     layout: "../../layouts/BlogLayout.astro"

-    title: The ethical considerations of using (AI) in video game development.
+    title: The ethical conerns of using AI in video game development.

-    subtitle: Keep Going !
+    subtitle: Can AI destroy the creative process of making video games ?
+    desc: The topic of how using AI in video games effects the brain is something that I never thought I would have to look deeply into, considering that most games already have an AI implemented in them such as fighting games and even first person shooters of all kinds.
     publishDate: "2019-05-14"
     url: "../blog-5"
     tags: [Psychology,Gaming]